Understanding the New York No-Fault State Divorce: A Comprehensive Guide

 - Update your legal documents: You will need to update your legal documents, including your passport, driver’s license, and health insurance, as soon as you have a copy of the divorce judgment.
 You might also need to update the beneficiary details on your retirement accounts, bank accounts, and other financial accounts.

-- Free to remarry: You can get married again once your divorce is finalized.
-But you should be aware that your new marriage might not be regarded as legal if you remarry before the separation is completed.
+- No restrictions on remarrying: You can get married again once your divorce is finalized.
+But you should be aware that your new marriage might only be regarded as legal if you remarry after the separation is completed.

 Pros of No-Fault Divorce